 Rice water is one of the oldest ingredients known to have immense benefits for your skin, hair and body.
-Just as one would consume cooked rice, the residual water too could be used to tone your skin and boost the growth of your hair.
+Just as one would consume cooked rice, the residual water too could be used to tone your skin and the best part is rice water is perfect for hair growth.
 It is one of those ancient remedies that has been used the world over to cure common skin and hair ailments.
 The Japanese used it as long as 1200 years ago - It was the Geisha’s secret to soft, glowing, even-toned and supple skin.
 The Chinese used it as a hair rinse and that’s probably the secret to their fantastic mane.
 It’s an ingredient that has been used all over the world in different ways.
 Wondering how this simple ingredient could help you in your beauty and skincare regimen?
-Well, read on!
+Well, read on to know all the benefits of rice water!

 To put it simply, rice water or fermented rice water is the starchy white water left over after you boil or soak rice.
 The water you typically throw away because starch is not good for your body when consumed.
 This water is known to have multiple benefits when applied topically to your skin and hair.
 It is one of those ancient skincare and haircare secrets that have been passed down from generation to generation.
 Rice water and fermented rice water are both made using normal white rice, only the extraction method differs a little.